Wilf Jones

 Wilfred Edward Jones (2 February 1912 – October 1992) was a Welsh cricketer active from 1929 to 1933 who played for Glamorgan.
 He was born in Pontardawe and died in Ogwr.
 He appeared in 50 first-class matches as a left-handed batsman who bowled slow left arm orthodox spin.
 He scored 300 runs with the highest score of 27 and took 77 wickets with a best performance of six for 93.

 Early life

-Born on the 2nd of February, 1912 to Watkin Jones and Cecelia Hale in Pontardawe, Wilf was born to a large family which included several brothers and sisters, it's unsure when he had taken an interest in cricket but it's known that after some impressive performances for Pontardawe CC during the early years of the South Wales and Monmouthshire League he joined Glamorgan’s junior staff as Frank Ryan's understudy.
+Born on 2 February 1912 to Watkin Jones and Cecelia Hale in Pontardawe, Wilf was born to a large family which included several brothers and sisters, it's unsure when he had taken an interest in cricket but it's known that after some impressive performances for Pontardawe CC during the early years of the South Wales and Monmouthshire League he joined Glamorgan’s junior staff as Frank Ryan's understudy.
 Wilf made his first-class debut against the 1929 Springboks at Pontypridd, and two years later took 6/93 against the New Zealanders at the Cardiff Arms Park.